Sewer Discharges Of Industrial Wastewater

 Treatment Design

-• Cooling of heated (thermal) effluent
+• Cooling of heated (thermal) wastewater

 • Chemical additives to oxidize or coagulate select pollutants